Bussokuseki-kahi

 The Bussokuseki-kahi (仏足石歌碑) is a well-known monument in the Yakushi Temple in Nara, consisting of a traditional Buddha footprint inscribed with twenty-one poems, known as bussokusekika (also known as Bussokuseki no Uta).
+The monument was constructed in 753 CE and the poems are viewed as being composed around that time.
+The author is unknown.

 Numbering twenty one poems in total, they are divided into two sections: